tensorlayer/TensorLayer/docs/user/tutorial.rst

 Cost Functions
 ===============

-TLayer provides a simple way to creat you own cost function.
+TuneLayer provides a simple way to creat you own cost function.
 Take a MLP below for example.

 .. code-block:: python